Awakad/Final-Project-/README.md

 To train the model we analyzed, cleaned, and extracted the features from the data.
 Furthermore we analyzed the model's accuracy by plotting the result, and taking into account our errors.

-The following libraries were used in the machine learningm odel:
+The following libraries were used in the machine learningm model:
 - Python
 - Scikit-learn